rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Scalability without centralisation

-In order to be scalable, price stable and off-line transferable, we have made a trade-off in decentralisation.
+In order to be scalable, price stable and offline transferable, we have made a trade-off in decentralisation.
 The original promise of a decentralized currency with the three aforementioned features, while promising, might never come to fruition.